 - Create: Students make the thing they wanted to make.
 This is the most fun part for most students, so be sure to give them lots of time.

 - Test: Students check that their creation works the way they want.

-- Refine: Students take what they learned from their test and improve their creation.
+- Refine: Students take what they learned from their tests and improve their creations.
 They might even choose to start again, modify or just tweak a few things.

 The cycle continues until the student is satisfied with their creation.

 We have a set of posters that you can use in your makerspace or classroom.
 One tip: print two per page so they are half the size of a piece of paper.
 This way, you can place them across the top of a bulletin board dedicated to your makerspace so it looks like a border.
 They come in colour and black and white (so you can print them on coloured paper and save some printing costs).
 Find them in our Resource Library if you are already a member of our email list.
 If you’re not on the list we can send them directly to your inbox.